mrinalsaurabh/cljs-rte/README.md

 * `lein deps`

 **Steps to run cljs-rte-demo**
 * We need /api backend.
-For this purpose, run gofigure-api
+For this purpose, run api
 * `lein sass once` to create/update css files
 * `lein figwheel` in the root folder.